whennemuth/kuali-cloudformation/Docker.md

 - On any linux system with /bin/bash
 - On Windows with git bash

-However, there may be problems on OSX:
+However, there may be problems on OSX, which probably uses bash version 3:

 - `declare -A` (associative arrays) are a bash 4+ feature and the mac may have 3.X of bash installed, depending on the OSX version
 - The bash scripts call out to other utilities, like grep, which on OSX may not support Perl-style regex expressions
+- Parameter expansion for lower or uppercasing will not work for bash 3.X
 - etc...

 #### Solution